jit06/retroarch_fbdev_c1/README.md

 - uhs is enabled by default.
 Change it if your SDcard is not compatible (boot.ini)
 - enable wpa_supplicant if you need wifi : systemctl enable wpa_supplicant
 - Amiga emulator (amiberry) is configured to use .lha games (whdload)
-- tty1 is disabled, use another one or use ssh
+- tty1 is disabled, use another one, serial or ssh to login

 # logo and splash screen
 The first logo is displayed by uboot.
 The file boot-logo.bmp is copied to /media/boot, you can change it before launching build.sh or after the installation by changing the image in /media/boot.